ultimate271/notes/gibson/neuromancer07.md

 aren’t so goddam skinny.”
 She smiled.
 “So I’ll go to Ali the dealer and stock up.
 You betcha.”

+## Armitage gives Molly and Case their new destination

+### Back at the hotel, Armitage give Case a brochure for Freeside, their next destination
 ARMITAGE WAS waiting in their room at the Hilton.

 “Time to pack,” he said, and Case tried to find the man called Corto behind the